-The study area does not have natural gas service.
 A natural gas wholesale pipeline transects the area, but is accessible only to property owners with the pipeline on their property via the farm tap program.
 Minnesota Power's Arrowhead Substation is an important piece of the region's electrical transmission and distribution system located along Morris Thomas Road.
 Several regional transmission lines converge at the substation.
-There are also many local power service lines are-located in the study area.
+Many local power service lines are located in the study area.